 About the Refuge

-The Guam NWR is comprised of three units: the Andersen Air Force Base Overlay Refuge Unit, the Navy Overlay Refuge Unit, and the Ritidian Unit.
-The Ritidian Unit is located on the northern tip of Guam and encompasses approximately 1,203 acres, including 400 terrestrial acres and 832 acres of submerged offshore area.
+The Guam NWR is comprised of three units: the Andersen Air Force Base Overlay Unit (Air Force Overlay Unit), the Navy Overlay Unit, and the Ritidian Unit.
+The Ritidian Unit, known to the Native Chamorro (CHamoru) people as Puntan Litekyan, is located on the northern tip of Guam and encompasses approximately 1,217 acres, including 385 terrestrial acres and 832 acres of submerged areas offshore.

-The Ritidian Unit is open to the public daily from 7:30 a.m. to 4:00 p.m., except most federal holidays and during times in which the National Weather Service (NWS) has issued an advisory.
+The Ritidian Unit was established in 1993, in response to the 1984 listing of six species as endangered, and was designated critical habitat in 2004 for three of these species: the Mariana fruit bat, the Guam Micronesian Kingfisher, and the Mariana crow.
+This unit is open to the public daily from 7:30 a.m. to 4:00 p.m., except most federal holidays and during times in which the National Weather Service (NWS) has issued an advisory.
 Please check the NWS website here, to determine if the refuge will be closed due to life-threatening rip currents, hazardous surf conditions, typhoons, etc. Once all advisories have been lifted, the Ritidian Unit will resume normal operations.